thecodeteam/mesos-module-dvdi/README.md

 # Examples

 ### Example Marathon Call
-The following will submit a job, which mounts a volume from an external storage platform
+The following will submit a job, which mounts a volume from an external storage platform.

+Up to nine additional volumes may be mounted by appending a digit (1-9) to the environment variable name. (e.g DVDI_VOLUME_NAME1=).

 ---

 `curl -i -H 'Content-Type: application/json' -d @test.json localhost:8080/v2/apps`